wlk/reactive-bitcoin-node/README.md

 Some of the API commands of the [original Bitcoin client](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list) are supported.
 More are in progress.

+The bitcoin node can be used in Java or Scala code, or run through the command-line interface.

 ## Running in the shell